-As mentioned, it’s a mix of onion, carrots, celery and garlic, that have been chopped and then gently slowly fried.
-Similar to French mirepoix, but very different from the Spanish sofrito (one f, one t); similarly, fried onions and other vegetables used as a base for many dishes but including tomato and spices, frequently paprika.
+As mentioned, it’s a mix of onion, carrots, celery and garlic, that have been chopped and then gently and slowly fried.
+Similar to French mirepoix, but very different from the Spanish sofrito (one f, one t); which is fried onions and other vegetables used as a base for many dishes but including tomato and spices, frequently paprika.

 How do I make Soffritto?

 Soffritto is easy to make, but does benefit from time.
 Chop one large onion, one large carrot, two sticks of celery and two cloves of garlic.
 Heat two tablespoons of oil in a large frying pan over a medium to low heat, and add the vegetables.
 Stir frequently; as I said, we don’t want to caramelize the onion, rather cook it until it’s translucent and just staring to colour.

 Classically, it would be used as is, straight from the pan.
 But we like to make soffritto paste by blitzing it in a food processor, or with a stick blender, into a smooth paste, which makes it much easier to keep.

 Absolutely yes!
 The idea of having enough time to cook everything always from scratch is nice, but not realistic for most of us.
 We blitz the cooked soffritto with a food processor – a cheap stick blender would do just as well – into a paste, and freeze it in an ice cube tray.
 It’ll keep in the freezer for a couple of months without any problem.

 This recipe makes six tablespoons of soffritto paste.
 We would make more, but we’re a bit short on freezer space at the moment.